zarigata/PoorCraftultra/README.md

 └── docs/             # Architecture, modding, testing (Phase 11)
 ```

+## Crafting (Phase 2)

+Phase 2 introduces a minimal 2×2 shapeless crafting grid focused on early survival recipes.
+Current recipes include:

+- **Chest** – 4 × Planks → 1 × Chest.
+The compact cost keeps the recipe compatible with the 2×2 grid used in this phase.
+- **Torch** – 1 × Coal Ore + 1 × Wood (any type) → 4 × Torches.

+Additional recipes are registered in `CraftingManager` as new items or stations unlock.

 ## Configuration

 The game loads configuration from `config/client.yaml` with the following priority: